What hiring managers actually look for

 Register with staffing agencies

-Kelly Education, Swing Education, and ESS are staffing agencies that place substitutes in districts.
-They handle paperwork and scheduling.
+Kelly Education, Swing Education, and ESS place substitutes in districts and handle paperwork and scheduling.

 Frequently asked questions